 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any time and are a common problem for households.
-They can be uncomfortable and messy and require immediate attention.
-However, you do not always have to contact a plumber immediately.
-In this blog, we will guide you through simple ways to clean your toilet within a matter of minutes.
+Toilet blockages can occur at any time and can be a frequent household problem.
+It’s unpleasant messy and uninspiring and requires immediate attention.
+But, you don’t necessarily have to call an emergency plumber right away.
+In this blog we’ll walk you through the ways to clean your toilet in no time.

 Key Takeaways

-- Toilet blockages can be resolved using simple tools and techniques such as a plunger, baking soda
+- Toilet blockages can be solved with the use of simple tools like a plunger baking soda

 The tools you’ll need

-Before we start it is essential to be prepared with these tools at hand:
+Before we begin, it’s essential to have these tools handy:

 - Rubber Gloves